jvishnu40/jvishnu40.github.io/_posts/2018-06-07-Build-With-Travis.md

 travis encrypt DEPLOY_PATH=/home/user/app --add travis encrypt DEPLOY_USER=user --add
 ```
-After using the command we will see that following part has been added to Travis configuration file.
+After using the command we can see that following part has been added to Travis configuration file.

 ```
 env: